 Oral appliances are similar to mouthguards and cover and protect teeth from bruxism.
 This treatment can be worn overnight to take the pressure off of the jaw.
 Oral appliances also help patients who suffer from teeth clenching and grinding.

 Do you have any of the symptoms of temporomandibular joint disorders?
-Call Dr. Greenberg at 410.686.4646 or request a consultation with him online.
-Dr. Greenberg serves patients in Middle River and Essex, Maryland.
+Call Dr. Greenberg at 410.686.4646 or request a dental exam with him online.
+Dr. Greenberg serves dental patients in Essex and the surrounding areas in Baltimore County.